imgly/background-removal-js/README.md

   publicPath: string; // The public path used for model and wasm files
   debug: bool; // enable or disable useful console.log outputs
   proxyToWorker: bool; // Wether or wether not to proxy the calculations to a webworker.
-(Default true) };
+(Default true)
+  model: 'small' | 'medium'; // The model to use.
+(Default "medium") };
 ```

+### Download Size vs Quality

+The onnx model is shipped in various size and needs.

+- small (~40 MB) is the smallest model and is in most cases working fine but sometimes shows some artifacts.
+It's a quantized model.
+- medium (~80MB) is the default model.

 ### Download Progress Monitoring